astorDev/nist/proxy/nginx/article/index.md

 }
 ```

-There are two ways to supply our configuration files to nginx - via volumes binding and via `COPY` command during build.
+There are two ways to supply our configuration files to nginx - via volumes binding and via the `COPY` command during the build.

 `Dockerfile`: